syrovezhko/syrovezhko/README.md

 So to conclude I've created the Gitea backup, pushed it to the Amazon cloud also and melt both of systems.
 [Vladislav](https://www.linkedin.com/in/vladislav-khorev-63a84450) removed all machines and gave me the access to the new one, where I've installed Gitea and restored backup normally.

-Resonantly I’ve find out a first IT job.
+In 2022 I’ve find out a first IT job.
 There is front-end developer's role in the startup.
-I make react components for interview preparation system.
+I made react components for interview preparation system.

+Now I'm a Full-stack developer in Transtelematica.
+My major isthe development of broadcast management systems for public transport screens.

 So, that's my story.